 Recently, I was asked by the film producers I am working with in Los Angeles to create an outline (limited to two pages for print in 8.5×11) laying out the case against Kenny Christiansen and Bernie Geestman.

-Well, boiling down a nine-year investigation where you interviewed dozens of people and took page after page of notes isn’t an easy thing.
+Well, boiling down a multi-year investigation where you interview dozens of people and take page after page of notes isn’t an easy thing.
 However, this was the result, shown below:

 The Case Against Kenneth P. Christiansen